vronney/react-neighborhood-map/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 --
+Built with: HTML, CSS, JavaScript, React and API usage.

 A single-page web application, built using the React framework, that displays a Google Map of an area and various points of interest.
 Users can search all included landmarks and, when selected, additional information about a landmark is presented from the FourSquare APIs.

 The application follows the [Udacity Project Rubic.](https://review.udacity.com/#!/rubrics/1351/view)